swank-rats/docs/image-processing/01_components.md

 ## Components
 For the implementation of our image processing functionality we decided to use C++ in connection with OpenCV 2.4.9 (http://opencv.org/).
 It will help us to get the video stream of a web cam, to detect the position of the robots and to detect collisions (e.g. collision between robot and wall, but also collisions between a shot and a wall/robot).

 For the communication between the NodeJS server and the image-processing server we decided to use WebSockets.
-To fullfil this purpose we use the library XXXXX (TODO!).
+To fulfil this purpose we use the library XXXXX (TODO!).

 For compiling our source code we use the MinGW GCC C++ 4.8.1-4 compiler.
+This offers us the full support for C++11, including std:thread (this is missing in other Windows-versions of GCC).
+As IDE we use Eclipse Kepler SR 1.

 ## Why WebSockets